-Researchers on whom restriction is imposed for the reason of inappropriate usage of research expenses in another competitive research fund system\ including those managed by other ministries are not eligible to apply to or participate in this program while their qualifications are restricted for application in the competitive research fund system.
+Researchers on whom restriction is imposed for the reason of inappropriate usage of research expenses in another competitive research fund system () including those managed by other ministries are not eligible to apply to or participate in this program while their qualifications are restricted for application in the competitive research fund system.

-"Other competitive fund systems" include those systems that newly start a call for proposals in FY2023 and those that finished in FY2022 and before.
+"Other competitive fund systems" include those systems that newly start a call for proposals from FY2024 onwards and those that finished in FY2023 and before.

-\ Refer to "R&D proposal funding system" (https://www8.cao.go.jp/cstp/compefund/)
+Refer to "R&D proposal funding system" (https://www8.cao.go.jp/cstp/compefund/)

-6.6 Majors taken to the Violation of Related Guidelines
+6.6 Measures Taken to the Violation of Related Guidelines